brightsparklabs/gradle-docs/README.md

     # The git commit timestamp (defaults to build timestamp if file not under git control).
     timestamp: <timestamp>

-# User defined variables from instance variable file (if present).
+# (Dynamic) User defined variables from the CURRENT instance variable file being processed (if
+# present).
 #
-# Instance variables file must be stored in a directory with the same name as the Jinja2 template
+# Instance variable files must be stored under a directory with the same name as the Jinja2 template
 # file with `.d` appended.
 Each `.yaml` file under this directory will be rendered against the
 # corresponding Jinja2 template file.
 #